LucaRosaldi/store-locator/README.md

 ## Changelog

+#### v2.2.2

+- FIX: fixed issue for when filters are not applied when changing locations.

 #### v2.2.1

 - FIX: fixed issue for when a filter is disabled and reenabled, it shows all the stores in the listing unregarding of location